minami666/frima/README.md

 ### Association

-- has_many : products, dependent: destroy
+- has_many :products, dependent: destroy
-- has_many : productslikes, dependent: destroy
+- has_many :productslikes, dependent: destroy
-- has_many : messages, dependent: destroy
+- has_many :messages, dependent: destroy
-- has_one : credit, dependent: destroy
+- has_one :credit, dependent: destroy
-- has_many : addresss, dependent: destroy
+- has_many :addresss, dependent: destroy

 ## 02:adresss テーブル